 If your battery has run down, you may want to use another vehicle and some jumper cables to start your vehicle.
-But please use the following steps listed to do it safely.
+Be sure to follow the steps below to do it safely.

 Batteries can hurt you.
 They can be dangerous because: